Can Wife of Medicaid-Covered Nursing Home Resident Sell Rental Property and Give Proceeds to Children?

 So, what happens if you sell them?
 Then you’ll have cash which is no longer business property essential for your support.
-However, I would argue that the proceeds are “after-acquired” property, no different from what would happen if you inherited some money.
+However, I would argue that the proceeds are “after-acquired” property—which isn’t different from what would happen if you inherited some money.
 You have already gotten under the $125,000 limbo stick for your husband to become eligible for Medicaid.
-The agency so no longer be concerned about your level of assets after you’ve done so.
-Nevertheless, you should report the sales since the constitute a significant change in your circumstances.
+The agency should no longer be concerned about your level of assets after you’ve done so.
+Nevertheless, you should report the sales since they constitute a significant change in your circumstances.

 To repeat, these are all general rules which may be applied differently in your state.
 Please consult with a local elder law attorney.